johncarlochengroa/InventoryOOP/README.md

 🚀 **How to Use**

 To get this program up and running on your local machine, follow these steps:
-* Prerequisites: Ensure you have the Java Development Kit (JDK) installed.
+* Prerequisites: Ensure you have the Java Development Kit (JDK) installed, as well as IntelliJ IDEA.
-* Clone the Repository: Download or clone the project files to your computer.
+* Clone the Repository: Download or clone the project files to your computer using Github Desktop
-* Compile the Code: Open your terminal or command prompt, navigate to the project directory, and compile the Java files using the javac command. "javac *.java"
+* Target Repository: In Github Desktop, clone this repository to your IntelliJ IDEA projects folder.
-* Run the Program: Execute the Main class to start the application. "java Main"
+* Run the Program: In IntelliJ IDEA, open the Main.java file, then run by clicking the play icon or "Shift + F10".
 * Follow the Prompts: The application will guide you through the process of adding an item, viewing its details, or exiting the program.

 📂 **Project Structure**

 * Food.java: Defines the Food class, which inherits from Item and includes additional properties for food-specific data.
 * Item.java: The parent class for all inventory items, containing fundamental properties like name, description, and quantity.
 * ItemManager.java: Contains static methods for handling user input and managing item-related logic.